AFCMS/AFCM_PP/README.md

 To modify the profile picture, you need to edit the files in `./src` using Inkscape.

-Then you can regenerate all the simple SVG and PNG files just by using `python3 ./export.py` (you still need to have the inkscape executable in your PATH).
+Then you can regenerate all the simple SVG and PNG files just by using `python3 ./export.py` (you need to have the inkscape executable or a Flatpak installation, it's not auto detected).

+You also need to have the `oxipng` executable in your PATH to optimize the PNG files.

+`oxipng` is configured to use the Zopfli compressor which is very slow on large files like the max resolutions.